LinkedIn Guide

 If you’re cramming all your thoughts into huge paragraphs, people are going to skip right over it.

-Break up large blocks of text with short paragraphs and bullet points(like we did for this article)
+It just means you need to come up with catchy headlines and make sure you break up large blocks of text with short paragraphs and bullet points (like we did for this article that you’re reading)

 3. Helps key points stand out 🔊